 Have you got to cook gluten free meals from now on?
 Wheat flour off the menu?
 Worried about getting it wrong?
 Why not let me help?

-I have been preparing meals for myself and the rest of my family, for as long as I can remember.
+I have been preparing gluten free meals for myself and the rest of my family, for as long as I can remember.
 Considering I was diagnosed with celiac disease as a baby, and I am now 50 plus, that has been quite a long time!

 If you are already a keen cook you won't find gluten free cooking too difficult, it is mainly a case of avoiding cross contamination.

 If you haven't done much cooking before, don't worry.
 I will give you all the tips and techniques that you will need as we go along.

 I will talk you through family meal planning and how to cater for the gluten free diet without breaking the bank, while still considering the personal likes and dislikes of everyone in the family.
 Ringing the changes by using different cooking methods, textures and food colors are also discussed.

 You will also see how to put gluten free menus together, consisting of three meals and a snack each day.
 I have even included the recipes used, with easy links from within the menu itself.